christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 ```
 * this will create cartridge based on compilation.cfg file

-Python code was tested on Linux and Windows, with Python 2 and 3.
-C64 code was tested in VICE 3.3 and on a real PAL and NTSC C64.

 For assembling C64 source, [Kick Assembler](http://theweb.dk/KickAssembler/) version 5.5 or later is needed (probably works with earlier versions too, but I haven't tested).

 If you want to test cartridge in [VICE emulator](http://vice-emu.sourceforge.net/), first convert it to crt format: